Search

 It pursues two main objectives:

-⚖️ The issues:
+⚖️ The stakes:

 • Legal: ensuring liability in accordance with the law

-• Operational: supervising network communication practices
+• Operational: to frame the communication practices of the networks

-• Marketing: Differentiating yourself from traditional agencies
+• Marketing: Differentiating oneself from traditional agencies

 🔄 What's next?